flosoft/TeslaETA/README.md

 Then you can simply run `docker_init.sh`.

 ## Initial Login
 Once the service is up and running, you'll be able to access it on `BASEURL + /admin`, for example `/map/admin`.
-Just log in with the username `admin` and the password which you sent in `.env` (htpasswd encoded).
+Just log in with the username `admin` and the password which you sent in `.env`.